Rilmxp/Counter/README.md

 ## Behaviour

 - Minimum value is 0.
-- Maximum value is any number that fits on the display without overflowing it (see "javascript" notes on the next section).
+- Maximum value is any number that fits on the display box without overflowing it (see "javascript" notes on the next section).
 - You cannot reset counter when at 0.

 For each of these instances a message will pop up giving feedback to the user.